Wilderness: National parks

 The creation of national parks, beginning in the 19th century, preserved some especially attractive and notable areas, but the pursuits of commerce, lifestyle, and recreation combined with increases in human population have continued to result in human modification of relatively untouched areas.
 Such human activity often negatively impacts native flora and fauna.
 As such, to better protect critical habitats and preserve low-impact recreational opportunities, legal concepts of "wilderness" were established in many countries, beginning with the United States (see below).

 The first National Park was Yellowstone, which was signed into law by U.S. President Ulysses S. Grant on 1 March 1872.
 The Act of Dedication declared Yellowstone a land "hereby reserved and withdrawn from settlement, occupancy, or sale under the laws of the United States, and dedicated and set apart as a public park or pleasuring ground for the benefit and enjoyment of the people."

 When national parks were established in an area, the Native Americans that had been living there were forcibly removed so visitors to the park could see nature without humans present.
 National parks are seen as areas untouched by humans, when in reality, humans existed in these spaces, until settler colonists came in and forced them off their lands in order to create the national parks.
 The concept glorifies the idea that before settlers came, the US was an uninhabited landscape.
 This erases the reality of Native Americans, and their relationship with the land and the role they had in shaping the landscape.
 Such erasure suggests there were areas of the US which were historically unoccupied, once again erasing the existence of Native Americans and their relationship to the land.
 In the case of Yellowstone, the Grand Canyon, and Yosemite, the 'preservation' of these lands by the US government was what caused the Native Americans who lived in the areas to be systematically removed.

 Historian Mark David Spence has shown that the case of Glacier National Park and the Blackfeet people who live there is a perfect example of such erasure.
 The Blackfeet people had specifically designated rights to the area, but the 1910 Glacier National Park act made void those rights.
 The act of 'preserving' the land was specifically linked to the exclusion of the Blackfeet people.
 The continued resistance of the Blackfeet people has provided documentation of the importance of the area to many different tribes.
-The area is home to the Blackfeet people.